markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 Let's back up and look at this link again: https://username.github.io/run-buddy/.
 Notice how it loaded the contents of our `index.html` file without us having to write https://username.github.io/run-buddy/index.html, although that shows the same page, too.
 The reason for this is that `index.html` is defined as a default by the server.
 If you visit something.com/contact.html, for instance, the something.com server knows to send back `contact.html` because it was explicitly asked for.
 But if a file isn't specified, the server sends back `index.html`.
 Knowing this, make sure every project has an `index.html` file!

 > **Check Point:** \
-What is the purpose of the `.gitignore` file?\
+> What is the purpose of the `.gitignore` file?\
+>    Answer: To prevent unwanted files from being committed.
+>
-What is the relationship between Git and GitHub?\
+> What is the relationship between Git and GitHub?\
+>    Answer: Git is the version control software on your computer.
+GitHub is a website that can host remote Git repositories.

-What is the command to "push" code to GitHub?
+> What is the command to "push" code to GitHub?\
+>    Answer: `git push origin master`

 ## Reflection

-This lesson was mostly about setting up the project, so even though the final result may not look like much yet, we've made life easier for our future selves.
+This lesson mostly focused on setting up the project, so even though the it might not look like much yet, you've made life much easier for your future self and have paved the way to building out the Run Buddy landing page.

+You've already accomplished a lot!
 The HTML structure is in place and ready to be filled in with more detailed content and styling.
-We've established a good workflow with Git to continually save our code changes locally and on GitHub.
-We also have a live website on GitHub Pages that will begin to take shape as we complete the next several lessons.
+You've established a good workflow with Git to continually save your code changes locally and on GitHub.
+You also have a live website on GitHub Pages that will begin to take shape as you complete the next several lessons.

 Some of the major takeaways from this lesson are:

-* Creating files and folders with the `touch` and `mkdir` commands.
+* Creating files and folders by using the `touch` and `mkdir` commands.

-* Moving in and out of folders with `cd` and `cd ..`
+* Moving in and out of folders by using `cd` and `cd ..`

 * Setting up the HTML structure with `<html>`, `<head>`, and `<body>`.